 About the training provider

-DPSCITT is a non-profit making partnership of 50 primary schools across Devon, committed to training the next generation of outstanding teachers.
+We are a committed partnership of 50 primary and special schools, passionate about inspiring the next generation of outstanding teachers.

 Our PGCE is validated by the University of Plymouth.

-- Our Completion and Employment rates are amongst the highest in the country
+Our Employment rates are amongst the highest in the country.

 Training with disabilities and other needs

-“Learning conversations, which adopt a coaching approach to trainees’ professional development, are at the heart of this outstanding training programme.
-Skilled DPSCITT and school-based staff ensure each conversation is personal to that trainee and focused on their specific learning successes and areas for development.
-Through the reflective and transformational nature of the learning conversations trainees develop skills of critical reflection and become adept in identifying their professional development needs”.
-(Ofsted 2016)
+“Learning Conversations, which adopt a coaching approach to trainees’ professional development, are at the heart of this outstanding training programme.
+Skilled DPSCITT and school-based staff ensure each conversation is personal to that trainee and focused on their specific learning successes and areas for development.”
+(Ofsted, 2016)

 Apply on the UCAS website.
 You’ll need to register with UCAS before you can apply.